netobserv/network-observability-operator/docs/FlowCollector.md

 Loki configuration for LOKISTACK mode.
-This is usefull for an easy loki-operator config.
-It will be ignored for other mods
+This is useful for an easy loki-operator config.
+It will be ignored for other modes.

 <table>
     <thead>